-The nationwide protests surging across Iran this month have emerged as one of the greatest threats to the clerical rulers of Iran since the founding of the Islamic republic in 1979.
-But after four decades of hardline theocratic leaders, it’s not clear who will emerge to take over in Tehran if the mullahs fall.
+The nationwide protests exploding in the streets of Iran have emerged as one of the greatest threats to the clerics who rule the country since the founding of the Islamic republic in 1979, but after four decades of hard-line theocratic leaders, it’s not clear who will take over if the mullahs fall.

-And President Trump’s threats that the U.S. military might conduct strikes on select targets if Iranian authorities kill protesters have intensified the debate over the future of Iran.
+President Trump’s threats of U.S. military strikes on select targets if Iranian authorities kill more protesters have intensified the debate over the future of Iran.

 Protests began Dec.
 28 with small-scale demonstrations by business owners in Tehran decrying the collapse of Iran’s rial currency.
-But the movement has spread to all of Iran’s 31 provinces over the past two weeks, with the regime struggling to contain it or cool the tempers of protesters.
+The movement has spread to all of Iran’s 31 provinces over the past two weeks, and the regime is struggling to contain it or cool the tempers of protesters.

 “[The protest movement] is a reflection of vast, deep anger in Iranian society that erupts, and it does so occasionally, with increasing frequency in the last few years,” said Alex Vatanka, a senior fellow at the Middle East Institute, a Washington think tank.
 “They’re demanding, essentially, an end to the Islamic republic.
 The slogans speak for themselves, and the regime so far has not been willing to listen.”

-On Tuesday, Mr. Trump announced he had canceled all negotiations with Iranian diplomats and called on Iranian protesters to “take over your institutions” and promised “help is on its way.”
+On Tuesday, Mr. Trump announced he had canceled all negotiations with Iranian diplomats and called on Iranian protesters to “take over your institutions.”
+He promised that “help is on its way.”

-One day earlier, the president tacked an extra 25% tariff on any country doing business with Iran, putting potentially even more strain on Iran’s already faltering economy, which relies heavily on oil exports to China.
+On Monday, the president imposed an additional 25% tariff on any country conducting business with Iran, potentially putting even more strain on Iran’s faltering economy, which relies heavily on oil exports to China.

 Two visions

 The decentralized nature of the protests, along with fear of becoming a target for state violence, has stymied the emergence of a singular protest leader in Iran.
-The Iranian diaspora has zeroed in on two options for post-Islamic republic leadership.
+The Iranian diaspora has narrowed its focus to two options for post-Islamic republic leadership.

-Reza Pahlavi, the exiled son of the last Shah of Iran, Mohammad Reza Pahlavi, is likely the most recognizable Iranian dissident voice in Iran.
+Reza Pahlavi, the exiled son of the last shah of Iran, Mohammad Reza Pahlavi, is likely the most recognizable voice of Iranian dissidence.
 Well before the protests began, he had been calling for regime change from the sidelines and had put his name forward as someone who could lead Iran through a transitory period.
-The exact makeup of a Pahlavi-led Iranian government is not clear.
+The exact composition of a Pahlavi-led Iranian government is unclear.

-Still, his name recognition is strong, and several videos coming out of Iran show waves of protesters chanting his name along with anti-Ayatollah slogans.
+Still, his name recognition is strong, and several videos from Iran show waves of protesters chanting his name along with anti-Ayatollah slogans.

 “If he can convince enough people that they should trust him and he, you know, he might be a gamble, but he’s better than what they have in Iran, then you know his fortunes could turn around quickly,” Mr. Vatanka said.